-Figure 10-5: Type 1 Lot Splits/Adjustments
+Figure 10-3: Type 1 Lot Splits/Adjustments

-- [1] Applicants may request review by planning commission or land use administrator may forward to planning commission for final decision - [2] Applicants may request review by planning commission for reversal of land use administrator's decision.
+- [1] Applicants may request review by planning commission or land use administrator may forward to planning commission for final decision - [2] Applicants may request review by planning commission for reversal of land use administrator's decision. - the type 1 lot split/adjustment application.